dasiths/NEasyAuthMiddleware/README.md

 ## What is `EasyAuth`?

 Azure `App Service` has a feature to turn on Authentication on top of your application code.
-This is useful if you don't want to handle the nitty gritty of the authentication.
-It's meant to be a quick and easy way to put a authentication layer above an application hosted on an app service.
+This is useful if you don't want to handle the nitty gritty of auth.
+It's meant to be a quick and easy way to put an authentication layer above an application hosted on an app service.
 More details can be found here https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization.

 There is a how to get started tutorial [here](https://www.benday.com/2018/05/17/walkthrough-part-2-configure-app-service-authentication-for-your-azure-web-app/).